 Transgender people have recently found themselves in the national spotlight, creating more public consciousness about the issues that impact transgender lives.
 This has rightly contributed to a stronger movement to improve protection of transgender people under the law.
 As we continue to push for better laws, creative applications of existing law may provide the transgender individual more workplace protections than they realize.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by Rage Monthly on October 1, 2015.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by Rage Monthly on October 1, 2015.
 The full article is available as a PDF on our site.

 Transcendental: Applying existing law to protect transgender people in the workplace